TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

             - So player's avatar wouldn't arrive until after we've downloaded the map
                 - Not a bad thing; they will be in spectators anyway and this way we even prioritize bandwidth
         - So the q is if the game will behave correctly when we can stay in downloading state both during IN_GAME state as well as RECEIVING_INITIAL_SNAPSHOT
-            - Cannot be an earlier state since the first server_solvable_vars triggers RECEIVING_INITIAL_SNAPSHOT
+            - Cannot be an earlier state since the first server_public_vars triggers RECEIVING_INITIAL_SNAPSHOT
                 - it will stay in that mode until we finish download
                     - that is because IN_GAME is triggered only with the first initial arena state payload